Selen101001101/StickerSmash/README.md

 ## Run reset-project script

-[reset-project] script resets the app directory structure in a project and copies the previous boilerplate files from the project's root directory to another sub-directory called app-example.
-We can delete it since it is not part of our main app's structure.
+[reset-project] script resets the app directory structure in a project and copies the previous boilerplate files from the project"s root directory to another sub-directory called app-example.
+We can delete it since it is not part of our main app"s structure.

 ```bash
 npm run reset-project